fkariminejadasl/tracking/exps/README.md

 squeue -j jobid
 squeue -u username
 # squeue with more options
-squeue -u username -o "%.18i %.9P %.18j %.8u %.2t %.10M %.6D %.10R %.20S %.4p"
 squeue -o "%.10i %.9P %.25j %.8u %.8T %.10M %.9l %.6D %.10Q %.20S %R"
 ```
-If the job is running, it will save the result in output file with the name specified by `SBATCH -o` option.
+If the job is running, it will save the result in the output file with the name specified by `SBATCH -o` option.
 NB. `%j` in the name replaced by job id.
 In the example `yolo8_train4_%j.out`, the output file will be olo8_train4_2137977.out.
 The job id is the id you get after running sbatch.

 > **IMPORTANT**</br>
 Each person has a limited budget in the unit of SBU (system billing unit).
-It is basically for a GPU, calcuated on this formula: </br>
+It is basically for a GPU, calculated on this formula: </br>
 `sbu = # cores * hours * factor`.
 This factor is `7.11` for partition `gpu`.
 If you specify 1 GPU, it is 1/4 node, which has 18 cores.
 For example, the SBU is 1280 for 1 GPU and 10 hours: `18 x 10 x 7.11 = ceil(1279.8) = 1280`.
 So in a `runfile.sh`, the basic slurm settings are as: